Tribune East Tower: History

 Originally envisioned at 1388 ft and standing nearly three times as tall as the 36-story Tribune Tower, the Tribune East Tower faced opposition for obstructing views of the Tower, as well as "dwarfing" it from a historical perspective.
 Plans were officially announced for a 1422 ft tall 200-unit hotel, 439-apartment and 125-condominium building on April 16, 2018.
 The building will be 29 ft shorter than the Willis Tower, the city's tallest.
 The proposal outlined several details, including funding earmarked for affordable housing and neighborhood opportunity as well as plans for the rest of the Tribune Tower property.
 At the time it was proposed, the building had no official name, but it was referred to as Tribune East by the media.
 In mid-October 2018, the Chicago Plan Commission approved the plans for the city's second tallest building.
 Chicago City Council approved the plans in an October 31 meeting.
 Minor revisions were unveiled on November 20, 2019, and on May 8, 2020, the project received final approval.
 Construction has not yet started.
+In 2023, the developer posted official plans on construction dates, with February 2024 beginning construction, with a conclusion in September 2027.
+The final plans, as of 2023, include 426 parking spaces, a 250-unit hotel, and 564-units, made up of 125 condos and 439 rentals, including 10% affordable units.